Political families of the Philippines: Roxas

 The Roxas political family started with Manuel Acuña Roxas, the fifth president of the Philippines.
-Before being president, he served as the governor of Capiz (now named Roxas City).
+Before being president, he served as the governor of Capiz.
 As a descendant of Antonia Róxas y Ureta, he is also related to the Zobel de Ayalas, a prominent business family.
 His son, Gerardo Roxas, served as a representative of the 1st District of Capiz and senator.
-His grandson, Gerardo Roxas Jr. served as a representative of the 1st District of Capiz in 1987until his death in 1993.
-He was succeeded by his elder brother, Manuel "Mar" Araneta Roxas II, who was elected in 1993 and later accepted the appointment as Secretary of Trade and Industry in 2000 under the Estrada administration.
+His grandson, Gerardo Roxas Jr. served as a representative of the 1st District of Capiz in 1987 until his death in 1993.
+He was succeeded by his elder brother, Manuel "Mar" Araneta Roxas II, who was elected in 1993 and later became Secretary of Trade and Industry in 2000 under the Estrada administration.
 Mar Roxas ran successfully as senator in 2004 but was unsuccessful in his bid for the vice presidency in 2010.
 He was appointed as Secretary of Transportation and Communications in 2011 and Secretary of the Interior and Local Government in 2012 under the administration of President Benigno Aquino III.
-In 2016, he ran for the presidency, in which he lost to then mayor Rodrigo Duterte, ranking second.
+In 2016, he ran for the presidency, in which he lost to Rodrigo Duterte, ranking second.
 In 2019, he ran for senator but failed to secure a seat, placing 16th in the elections.

+Villar

+The Villar political clan, based in Las Piñas, is one of the richest political dynasties.
+They are the owners of the company Vista Land and Camella, former farmlands that they converted into subdivisions since 1977.
+They have a namesake city in Cavite connecting Laguna and southern parts of Metro Manila called the Villar City.

+It started with Manuel Villar, who ran as a representative of Las Piñas-Muntinlupa's at-large district in 1992 and won a seat.
+He became a senator and served from 2001 until 2013, when he joined Nacionalista in 2003 and became a chairman.
+He ran for president in the 2010 presidential election, but lost to Benigno Aquino III.
+His wife Cynthia Villar ran as Representative of the Lone District of Las Piñas, won in a landslide victory in 2001, and was seated until 2010.
+She ran for senator in the 2013 Senate election, won a seat replacing her husband, and was re-elected in 2019.
+She was one of the authors of Republic Act No. 11203 or the Rice Tariffication Law, which reduced the income of farmers.

+Their son Mark Villar was the Secretary of Public Works and Highways during the Duterte Administration from 2016 to 2022.
+He is controversial, because he built the CAVITEX–C-5 Link or the Las Piñas flyover, which affected the right of way of the LRT Line 1 Cavite Extension.
+He ran for senator in the 2022 Senate election and won a seat.
+His sister Camille Villar was a member of the House of Representatives for Las Piñas from 2019 to 2025.
+She ran for the Senate in the 2025 elections, won, and assumed office in June 2025.

+The Villar family are one of the top spenders during election campaigns.